 To file a lawsuit in Kentucky, you must follow a one-year statute of limitations.
 That’s the deadline for bringing a civil action against another party.
 The one-year clock starts on the date the physical or emotional harm occurs.
 If you don’t file suit within one year, you will lose your right to seek a financial award for the suffering your loved one endured.

-Choose Minner Vines Moncus Injury Lawyers
+Call An Abuse Attorney in Lexington at Minner Vines Moncus Injury Lawyers Today

 The Lexington nursing home abuse lawyers from Minner Vines Moncus Injury Lawyers understand the anger you must feel after discovering another resident abused your loved one.
 You assume they will be safe and free from any harm.
 It is devastating to find out someone hurt them in a facility where staff members are supposed to watch over them.

 We know you want to protect your loved one from further abuse and pursue the compensation they deserve.
 We will help you file a claim or lawsuit and aggressively fight for justice.

 You can schedule a free consultation with one of our Lexington nursing home abuse lawyers to discuss your loved one’s case and determine your options.